dsehnal/LiteMol/README.md

 Examples
 --------

-Examples are located in the folder `LiteMol.Viewer/Examples`.
+Examples are located in the folder `examples`.

   - `SimpleController` ([view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/SimpleController)) - Shows a simple way to create and instance of the plugin and load a molecule.
   - `Commands` ([view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/Commands)) - Shows how to control the plugin programmatically, how to consume plugin interactions, focus on certain elements in a molecule, etc.